-- the requirements for company's existence as a legal entity have not been or are not fulfilled, for example, in the event the company's deed of establishment has not been approved by the Minister of Law and Human Rights; - 2. a shareholder, directly or indirectly, in bad faith uses the company solely for personal purposes; - 3. a shareholder is involved in an unlawful act committed by the company; or - 4. a shareholder, directly or indirectly, unlawfully uses the company's assets, which causes the company's assets to be insufficient to settle company's debts. - 5. in (2), (3) and (4) above, the ICL provides that the burden of proof lies with the third party intending to raise a claim against the shareholders of the company concerned.
+- the requirements for company's existence as a legal entity have not been or are not fulfilled, for example, in the event the company's deed of establishment has not been approved by the Minister of Law and Human Rights; - a shareholder, directly or indirectly, in bad faith uses the company solely for personal purposes; - a shareholder is involved in an unlawful act committed by the company; or - a shareholder, directly or indirectly, unlawfully uses the company's assets, which causes the company's assets to be insufficient to settle company's debts.

+In all the points above except for the first, the ICL provides that the burden of proof lies with the third party intending to raise a claim against the shareholders of the company concerned.